Less snow prompts push to lengthen Grand Canyon visit season

 “There’s some caution warranted because we will still get the big snow storms and the big snow years that they want to protect the visitors from,” he said Tuesday.

 The North Rim sits at more than 8,000 feet (2,440 meters) and is bordered by national forest land where a herd of bison roam.
-It has few amenities — a 1930s lodge rebuilt that’s a national historic landmark, a gas station and a campground.
+It has few amenities — a 1930s lodge that’s a national historic landmark, a gas station and a campground.

-Driving from the Utah-Arizona border to the North Rim and back takes three hours, so adding services and hiring people to provide them would be key to attracting visitors beyond the May-October period, said Dirk Clayson, chairman of the Kane County Board of Commissioners.
+A drive from the Utah-Arizona border takes three hours roundtrip, so adding services and hiring people to provide them would be key to attracting visitors beyond the May-October period, said Dirk Clayson, chairman of the Kane County Board of Commissioners.

 “The problem is solvable,” Clayson said.
 “Whatever we can do to influence, raise funds or lobby back in D.C. for additional staffing, we’re willing to do.”

-A meeting is planned next month to chart out immediate and long-term strategies, but Johnson said she would not expect major changes for five to 10 years.
+A meeting is planned next month to chart out immediate and long-term proposals, but Johnson said she would not expect major changes for five to 10 years.

 To provide services beyond the season, the park would have to hire the workers beyond their six-month stints, upgrade its water system because pipes buried just inches below the ground are susceptible to freezing, weatherize cabins and provide more resources for snowplowing, said park spokeswoman Kirby-Lynn Shedlowski.